tbosch/jasmine-ui/README.md

   All ui specs will not start until the end of all asynchronous work, and waiting will also be applied before all jasmine `runs` statements.
 * Supports jasmine specs that span multiple page reloads.
-* If run with the normal jasmine html runner, it does not create an iframe or popup, but reuses the current window.
+* Special "inplace" mode: This does not create an iframe or popup, but reuses the current window.
 This makes debugging errors very easy, as you only have one browser inspector open.
 Furthermore, the application gets the whole size of the window.
 By this, layout dependent logic can also be tested (e.g. especially useful during mobile development).
-* If run with js-test-driver, this does use a popup, as js-test-driver does not allow a test to change the current page url.
 * Does not need any additional test server, only a browser to execute the tests
 * Supports applications that use requirejs 2.x.
 Note: Ui-Specs themselves cannot be AMD modules yet.
 * Supports: Chrome, Firefox, IE9+, Safari, Mobile Safari, Android Browser.